neo-project/docs/en-us/sc/api.md

 Namespace | description |
 | ----------------------------- | ---------------------------------------- |
-[AntShares](api/antshares.md) | The AntShares namespace is the API provided by the AntShares blockchain, providing a way to access the blockchain data and manipulate the persistent store. |
+[Neo.](api/neo.md) | The NEO namespace is the API provided by the NEO blockchain, providing a way to access the blockchain data and manipulate the persistent store. |
 | [System](api/system.md) | The System namespace is the API provided by the Smart Contract Execution Engine, providing access to the execution environment that accesses the smart contract. |